News on a new specification updated website for AQA.[read more...]

 A powerful typhoon and a tornado have hit southern China, bringing strong winds and flooding.[read more...]

 Anatomy of an earthquake – Professor Iain Stewart[read more...]

 He said: “The dinghy we were put in had space for 90 people maximum, but the gangs are greedy.
 Sometimes they overload it.

 “They put up to 120 people in them, for more profit, so it’s no wonder they capsize.
 The conditions are horrific.”[read more...]

 Saharan dust, traffic fumes and smog from Europe may be clogging up London’s air at present – and causing alarm in the newspapers – but in the world’s most polluted city London’s air would be considered unusually refreshing.
 That city is Delhi, the Indian capital, where air quality reports now make essential reading for anxious residents.[read more...]

-Explore Geography was founded and is maintained by Helen Muskett a humanities (geography specialist) teacher at Treviglas Community College.
-Any views expressed are her own and not those of the college.
+Explore Geography was founded and is maintained by Helen Muskett a humanities teacher at Brannel School.
+Any views expressed are her own and not those of the school.
 The website is intended as a resource for her students to support their classroom work and revision schedule.
 Anyone is welcome to use it for teaching or learning, no commercial use please.